Escape-Technologies/mookme/packages/docs/references/README.md

 The type of hook to inspect, has to be one of `pre-commit`, `prepare-commit-msg`, `commit-msg`, `post-commit`.

+- `-f --files` (optional)

+A list of files paths to inspect.
+Paths must be relative from the repository root.

 ## Hook files

 ### General description